kzbigboss/kzteslaroadtrip201801/kzteslaroadtrip.md

 # Driving
 ## Snow + Cold Weather

 My brother’s car had the performance wheels swapped for snow tires to compensate for the winter weather in Chicago.
 Snow tires along with the weight of the vehicle (mostly battery) really made the Model S feel like a tank regardless of how much snow and/or ice was on the road.
 Compared to the 2013 BMW 335xi I was also driving during the holiday season, there was certainly a greater feeling of safety when coming to a stop in the Model S.  I only recall engaging the ABS system once in the Model S whereas I was regularly engaging ABS in the BMW when it came to making full stops in the snow.

 Cold weather really impacted the driving feel of the car.
 Compared to driving it in warmer weather, the Model S didn’t have the same the same punch or feel regardless of whether the acceleration mode was set to Chill or Ludicrous.
 Once you drove the car for 30-45 minutes, though, responsiveness came back to the life.
 Even with the car being warmed up, the snow+ice offered zero opportunity to push the car to its limits.

 As far as comfort goes, we found ourselves regularly using seat warmers to complement the car’s resistance heaters for raising the temperature of the cabin.
 In super cold weather where we were constantly below 0°F, we found ourselves setting the heat to higher than our preferred temperatures to stay warm.
 We engaged Range Mode once to see how different the climate system would feel and we felt a difference: heat from the vents felts noticeably cooler and our leg space was cold.
 At no point were we in danger of freezing, though.
 With us trying to maintain our range, though, it did lead to a few cooler cabin temperatures than we would have preferred.

-## Cold weather’s impact on range and charging
+## Cold weather’s impact on range and charging, discussed
 The most disappointing part of this experience was just how detrimental cold weather was on the Model S’s battery.
 Cold weather caused both significant drops in range along and increased charge times.
 The main culprit was that the battery would use a portion of its stored energy to keep itself at a safe operating temperature.
 Cold weather also impacted the car’s routing ability.
 Whenever we drove in extreme colds, the range would regularly decrease to the point where the car would not make it to the Supercharger it planned.
 Only one time did the routing system reroute to a closer Supercharger; all other times the Trip screen would decrement the battery until it was depleted, warn us to slow down to extended range, and then never warn there was a closer Supercharge on route.
 We ended up always setting one of our cell phones to the closest Supercharger on route to avoid being stuck between Superchargers in the cold.

 ## Navigation System Struggles